myriantics/klaxon/dev_todo.md

 # To-Do
 - Connected Grapple Claws should disconnect with the player like Ender Pearls do.
 [DONE BUT VERIFY]
 - Grapple Claws should obey the canProjectilesBreakBlocks gamerule.
+[DONE]
 - Grapple Claws should drag items with them when retracting
 - Rename Steel Armor advancement to something like "Safety First" because it sucks rn
 - Retexture Steel Armor